openclaw agents

 Options: --force, --json.

 --force, interactive confirmation is required (fails in a non-TTY session; re-run with--force). - Workspace, agent state, and session transcript directories move to Trash, not hard-deleted.
+If Trash is unavailable, agent config deletion still succeeds and reports paths requiring manual cleanup;

 - If another agent’s workspace is the same path, inside this workspace, or contains this workspace, the workspace is retained, and